craigwh10/cellular-automata-react/readme.md

 This is the result of a walkthrough I wrote on <http://craigwh.it/posts/conways-game-of-life-in-react>.

-Cellular automata is a computational study of looking at the behaviour of "things" within a grid in which you set simple rules for how "things" behave/interact given some initial positions, which can lead make some interesting and complex behaviour, Conway's game of life is an example that is turing complete.
+Cellular Automata is a computational study of looking at the behavior of "things" within a grid in which you set simple rules for how "things" behave/interact given some initial positions, which can lead make some interesting and complex behavior, Conway's game of life is an example that is Turing complete.

 This package provides an `<AutomataGrid />` component from which you can: